thiago-osorio/spotify-clustering/README.md

 ---
 ## 🆘 Description

 Project made with the Spotify Dataset ([`Avaliable here!`](https://www.kaggle.com/code/vatsalmavani/music-recommendation-system-using-spotify-dataset)).
-I found 15 clusters which means that are 15 genres in this dataset.
+I found 7 clusters which means that are 7 genres in this dataset (or at least 7 types of tracks).

 ## 💻 Technologies Used
 - Python